 - breeding season begins in late June to early August, with most pups being born from May to June

 - Females can mate again three to four weeks after giving birth

-- The mama will nurse for 1 to 2 days and then abandon the pup to go out to sea to feed for 2 to 3 days and then return to nurse for several days.
+- The mama will nurse for 1 to 2 days, abandon the pup to go out to sea to feed for 2 to 3 days, and then return to nurse for several days.
 The pattern is repeated for up to a year until the pup is weaned.